 For any media enquiries, please email her: dilpreet.taggar[@]4a.com.au

 Curatorial Program Manager

 Con is a curator, arts administrator and writer.
 His areas of interest frequently revolve around social phenomena, subcultures, contemporary urban experiences and our relationship to the built environment.
-Con has curated Acute Actions: Responses to I Am Not A Virus (2021); James Jirat Patradoon: ULTRA (2021); Holding Patterns (2020); DARK FANTASY (2019) and Chris Yee: HI MEDUSA!
+Con has curated NO FALSE IDOLS (2022); New Energy (2022); Acute Actions: Responses to I Am Not A Virus (2021); James Jirat Patradoon: ULTRA (2021); Holding Patterns (2020); DARK FANTASY (2019) and Chris Yee: HI MEDUSA!
 (2019) for 4A Centre for Contemporary Asian Art.
 Independently, he curated the exhibitions D A R K S E A – Lynn Nguyen and J.S.D.
 Andrews (2019), goodspace, Chippendale; CITIZENS OF NO PLACE (2018), Down/Under Space, Chippendale; and IT’S PRONOUNCED “GIF” NOT “GIF” (2017), goodspace, Chippendale.
-Con programmed the inaugural Club 4A for Sydney’s Chinese New Year Festival 2018 and instigated, curated and produced for 4A Digital throughout 2020 and 2021.
+Con programmed the inaugural Club 4A for Sydney’s Chinese New Year Festival 2018 and instigated, curated and produced for 4A Digital since 2020.
 He has published articles for 4A Papers, un. extended, Runway Conversations and Art Collector.
 Con completed a Bachelor of Arts (HONS) in 2013 and a Master of Art Curating in 2016 at the University of Sydney.

 Curatorial Program Producer